Removal of Sam Altman from OpenAI: Legal action

 Multiple OpenAI investors are considering legal action.
 On December 8, the Competition and Markets Authority announced it was beginning a preliminary investigation into Microsoft's relationship with OpenAI and its non-voting board observership.
 Hours later, Bloomberg News reported that the Federal Trade Commission was separately examining the relationship.
 In response, Microsoft stated that it does not hold a stake in OpenAI.

 In February 2024, the U.S. Securities and Exchange Commission was reportedly investigating OpenAI over whether internal company communications made by Altman were used to mislead investors, while an investigation of Altman's statements that was opened by the Southern New York U.S. Attorney's Office opened the previous November was ongoing.

 Reactions

 Sam Altman

 Altman quipped that the OpenAI board of directors should sue him should he "start going off".
-Former co-chair Elon Musk stated the board should be transparent in its removal.
+Former co-chair Elon Musk stated that the board should be transparent in its removal.
 At the 2023 DealBook Summit, Musk called the turmoil "troubling" and that he had "mixed feelings" towards Altman.
 Allies of Altman accused board members of staging a coup and several OpenAI employees responded to a tweet Altman wrote with a heart emoji, intended to demonstrate employees who are prepared to leave.
 Former Google chief executive Eric Schmidt wrote that Altman was a "hero to [him]" after his removal.